cloudflare/cloudflare-docs/content/workers/tutorials/build-a-jamstack-app/index.md

 Before starting this project, you should have some experience with HTML, CSS, and JavaScript.
 You will learn:

-1. How building with Workers makes it seamless to focus on writing code and ship finished products.
+1. How building with Workers makes allows you to focus on writing code and ship finished products.
 2. How the addition of Workers KV makes this tutorial a great introduction to building full, data-driven applications.

 If you would like to see the finished code for this project, find the [project on GitHub](https://github.com/lauragift21/cloudflare-workers-todos) and refer to the [live demo](https://todos.examples.workers.dev/) to review what you will be building.